 By 1903 Canyon Diablo, far past its best days, was also home to a Navajo trading post.
 On April 8th, 1905 the town’s only gunfight with verifiable details took place and is widely known simply as the Canyon Diablo Shootout.

-On April 7th, the previous night, two outlaws named John Shaw and William Evans robbed hundreds of dollars in coins from poker players at the Wigwam Saloon in Winslow, AZ.
+On April 7th, the previous night, two outlaws named John Shaw and William Evans robbed hundreds of dollars from poker players at the Wigwam Saloon in Winslow, AZ.
 (It’s such a fine sight to see.)
 They were traced to Canyon Diablo the next day by Sheriff Chet Houck and his deputy, Pete Pemberton.

 The pair of lawmen approached the outlaws on Hell Street near sundown and told them to prepare to be searched.
 Shaw and Evans refused and drew their guns.
 When all the gunplay was over and both sides had exhausted their bullets, Shaw lay dead and Evans was critically wounded.
 The latter would survive and was sentenced to 9 years in Yuma Territorial Prison.